 shirley.scheier at gmail.com or follow me on instagram

-“My work is anchored in story-telling and a my relationship with nature.
+“My work is anchored in story-telling and my relationship with nature.
 Engagement with nature was first encouraged by my father’s farming history, his love of the water, and the mountains.
 We lived in a Kansas City neighborhood close to the Nelson-Atkins Museum where I discovered Asian Art and books by Allen Watts.
-Experiencing the sensitivity of Asian ink paintings and wilderness hikes combined with an understanding of Rachael Carson’s research influenced joining neighbors to establish a food cooperative in 1974 that focused on local-grown and organic foods.
+Experiencing the sensitivity of Asian ink paintings and wilderness hikes combined with an understanding of Rachael Carson’s research influenced my joining neighbors establishing a food cooperative in 1974 that focused on local-grown and organic foods.
 I feel a responsibility and love for the earth and a love of others’ stories.
 I am to this day a gardener, sailor, swimmer and hiker which informs my creativity.
 My interest in making things began in my early childhood.
-I had a dedicated relationship with creativity before I even knew Canons of Modern Art existed.
 Painting and drawing, for me, is thinking with the heart.”